 The original written journal has been recorded in digital form but is too large to be included in this article.
 Instead a more easily read typed transcript (itself an old record and possibly similar in age to the journal) has been used here.

-The journal has been reproduced by kind permission of Jan Townsend, the granddaughter of George Hedgecock, in order to make this unique historic record available to everyone.
+The journal has been reproduced by kind permission of Jan Townsend, the daughter of Lilian Hedgecock, in order to make this unique historic record available to everyone.
 Please note however that the journal is fully protected by copyright and cannot be reproduced without permission.

 NB.
 The story of the Bachelors’ Club referred to on page 64 can be seen in a contemporary booklet entitled ‘The Rise and Fall of Bachelors’ Hall’ (another rare Shoreham document).
 This includes a description of George’s cycle races in the 1880’s and a facsimile of it is also available for reference at West Sussex Library and on line at the history portal of the Shorehambysea.com website

 The Transcript1912 Shoreham/Edinburgh Journal copyright Jan Townsend 2012